Personal Injury Lawyer Atlanta, Georgia

 After graduating, Lyons returned to Georgia and fought to be admitted to the state bar.
 He succeeded, becoming one of the few Black lawyers to be licensed as a lawyer in the state (fewer than 10 African Americans in any given year were licensed lawyers in Georgia before WWI).

-A strong supporter of William McKinley, the president appointed him as the Registrar of the Treasury in 1898.
+A strong supporter of William McKinley, the president appointed Lyons as the Registrar of the Treasury in 1898.
 The appointment made him one of the highest-ranking Black men in government and his signature appeared on all currency issued by the federal government.

 Lyons eventually returned to Georgia and continued to play an active role in politics.
 When Georgia began implementing legislation to disenfranchise Black people of their voting rights, Lyons worked to oppose these measures and founded the Georgia Equal Rights Association.